18F/handbook/_pages/how-we-work/agreements.md

 title: Agreements
 ---

-18F is a fee-for-service organization.
+TTS is a fee-for-service organization.
 Federal law requires that any agreement between agencies be recorded in some manner.

 ## Background